Pernille Harder: Bayern Munich

 On 1 June 2023, it was announced that Harder, along with partner and former Chelsea teammate Magdalena Eriksson, had signed for Bayern Munich on a three-year deal.
 She made her debut for Bayern against SC Freiburg and scored her first goal against 1.
 FC Köln.
 In the next game against SGS Essen, she scored her second goal, but collided with the goalkeeper and was subbed out with a knee injury after 17 minutes.
 With a medial collateral ligament injury she was out for over two month and made her comeback in December 2023 against 1.
 FC Nürnberg.
 After the winter break, she quickly returned to her old form.
 She provided assists against Freiburg and Frankfurt, and scored twice against Leipzig.
-In the top match against her former club, she scored to make it 1-0 and set up Lea Schüller for the 3-0 goal with a through ball.
+In the top match against her former club, she scored to make it 1–0 and set up Lea Schüller for the 3–0 goal with a through ball.
 Harder scored a hat trick against Nuremberg, and on the final matchday, away against TSG Hoffenheim, she scored again.
-FC Bayern thus won its sixth German championship.
-She finished the season as the club's second-best goalscorer alongside Jovana Damnjanović, with nine goals.
-Harder's 2024/25 season with FC Bayern was very successful: the team won the double for the first time with the German championship and the DFB Pokal and also won the newly created World Sevens Football small-field tournament.
-She was Bayerns best goalscorer with 14 goals and was named as Bayerns player of the season.
+Bayern thus won its sixth German championship.
+She finished the season as the club's second-best goalscorer alongside Jovana Damnjanović, with nine league goals and 13 goals in total.
+Harder's 2024–25 season with Bayern was very successful: the team won the double for the first time with the German championship and the DFB Pokal.
+With this title win, Harder made football history, as she is the first female footballer to have won the championship ten years in a row in different leagues.
+She was the club's top scorer with 23 goals in all competitions including 14 league goals and was named player of the season.
+In May 2025, she also won the newly created World Sevens Football tournament on a small field with Bayern.

+On 19 December 2025, Harder and Eriksson extended their contracts until 30 June 2028.

+In the 2025/26 season, Harder successfully defended the domestic double—the German Championship and the DFB Cup—with Bayern, and was Bayern's top scorer with 28 goals in all competitions, including 16 league goals, 8 goals in the Champions League, and 4 goals in the domestic cup.
+She was the sole Bayern player to be included in UEFA's Champions League Team of the Season.